 This Security Functionality manages the storage of manufacturing data, pre-personalization data and personalization data.
 This storage area is a write-only-once area and write access is subject to Manufacturer or Personalization Agent authentication.
-Management of manufacturing and pre-personalization data in Phase 2 - while the actual applet is not yet present - is based on the card manager of the underlying NXP JCOP 3 SECID P60 CS Java Card platform (SF.SecureManagement); also Audit functionality is based on JCOP functionality (SF.Audit).
+Management of manufacturing and pre-personalization data in Phase 2 - while the actual applet is not yet present - is based on the card manager of the underlying Java Card platform (SF.CM).
 During Operational Use phase, read access is only possible after successful authentication.